-For two-year projects, the payment schedule will consist of 9 payments (5 in Year 1 and 4 in Year 2), based on the approved annual budget for each year.
-In addition, in Year one, an expanded fourth quarterly progress report must be submitted; and, in year Two, a final report must be submitted within 45 days of the completion of the project.
-Both reports will be in a format determined by the Department.
+For two-year projects, the payment schedule will consist of 9 payments (3 in Year 1 and 4 in Year 2), based on the approved budget.
+In year two, a final report must be submitted within 45 days of the completion of the project.
+All reports will be in a format determined by the Department.

-REPORT SCHEDULE 24-Month Projects PAYMENT SCHEDULE 24-Month Projects Submit Initial Invoice Receive first payment of 25 percent of grant after grant agreement execution and submittal of first invoice.
-Submit 1 st Quarterly Report Submit second invoice upon approval.
-Submit 2nd Quarterly Report Submit third invoice upon approval.
-Submit 3rd Quarterly Report Submit fourth invoice upon approval.
-Submit 4th Quarterly Report Submit fifth invoice upon approval.
-Submit 5th Quarterly Report Submit sixth invoice upon approval.
-Submit 6th Quarterly Report Submit seventh invoice upon approval.
-Submit 7th Quarterly Report Submit eighth invoice upon approval.
-Submit 8th Quarterly Report Receive approval of Quarterly Report.
+REPORT SCHEDULE 24-Month Projects PAYMENT SCHEDULE 24-Month Projects Submit Initial Invoice Receive first payment of 25 % of grant after grant agreement execution and submittal of first invoice.
+Submit 1 st Quarterly Report Receive approval of Quarterly Report.
 No invoice to submit.
+Submit 2nd Quarterly Report Submit second invoice for 12.5 % upon approval.
+Submit 3rd Quarterly Report Submit third invoice for 12.5 % upon approval.
+Submit 4th Quarterly Report Receive approval of Quarterly Report.
+No invoice to submit.
+Submit 5th Quarterly Report Submit fourth invoice for 12.5 % upon approval.
+Submit 6th Quarterly Report Submit fifth for 12.5 % invoice upon approval.

-Submit Final Report Submit the final invoice upon approval of Final Report
+Submit 7th Quarterly Report Receive approval of Quarterly Report.
+No invoice to submit.
+Submit 8th Quarterly Report Submit sixth invoice for 12.5 % upon approval.
+Submit Final Report Submit the seventh/final invoice for 12.5 % upon approval of Final Report